vaginessa/Locker/README.md

 ### wipeData()

 When Locker triggers the wipe your device is reset to factory default and user data is deleted as the /data partition is formatted.
-Beaware that data is not overwritten so you should ensure device encryption is enabled in order to prevent data recovery after the wipe resets your device.
+Be aware that data is not overwritten so you should ensure device encryption is enabled in order to prevent data recovery after the wipe resets your device.

 ## How to Contribute